MANCHESTER UNIVERSITY 1950-1953

 My first “digs” in Manchester were with Miss Burrow in a large old house in the Moss Side district of Manchester which was only a short walk to the university.
 I didn’t fancy going into a University Hall of Residence as I had spent the past 6 years in an institution called Giggleswick!
 There were also two other new students at Miss Burrows – George Hambleton and his friend Bas.
 I have forgotten many of the fine details of these early days in Manchester but there are a few pertinent facts worth mentioning.

 Miss Burrow was a kind, small, rather overweight lady with glasses.
 She was quite a forceful character who had been an auxiliary nurse in the war.
 I suspect, like so may women, her fiancé had been killed in the war and she now made a living taking in students.
-Although quite strict she was generally a pleasant person who was a very good cook – I still remember her roast rabbit with pleasure!
+Although quite strict she was generally a pleasant person who was an excellent cook – I still remember her roast rabbit with pleasure!

 I was fortunate to be in digs with George Hambleton who was studying physics.
 You may recall I did not have an A-level in physics.
 Fortunately, for me, first year chemistry, physics and biology (the same content as A levels) had to be taken by all medical and dental students even if they had obtained very high grades in these subjects in the Higher School Certificate.
 So I was given another chance at physics and at the end of the first year passed the 1st MB BDS exam in all three subjects.